 Brett Elliott ©

-Aloe vera is also found in Symlax bulking fibre laxative
+Aloe Vera is also found in Symlax bulking fiber laxative

 Sign up for updates and more information about herbal medicine

 (1) Wikipedia https://en.wikipedia.org/wiki/Aloe_vera